 Figure 3.
 View looking upstream showing the near-complete rock ramp fishway - no longer a barrier for the upstream movement of our native fish.

 Rock ramp fishway at Tea Garden Weir

-Rock ramp fishways are commonly used for barriers less than two metres in height and are typically constructed of angular quarry rock and strategically placed concrete baffles.
-The fishway slope and gap between rocks influence the discharge of the fishway, along with the internal turbulence and water velocity which controls the species and size-range of fish able to pass.
-Rock ramps also have interstitial spaces, capable of passing other aquatic fauna (e.g., turtles and invertebrates to move safely along the stream.
+Rock ramp fishways are commonly used for barriers less than two metres in height and are typically constructed of angular quarry rock.
+The fishway slope and gap between rocks influence the stream flow conditions through the fishway.
+The resulting water turbulence and velocity allows native fish to swim upstream past the barrier.
+Rock ramps also have quiet pools which allow other aquatic fauna, like turtles and invertebrates to move safely along the stream.

 Full width rock ramp fishway on the Ovens River, Sydney Weir, Wangaratta

 The Tea Garden Creek Weir at Everton.

 NECMA acknowledges the support and contributions for this important project from the following stakeholders: